Home » Business Email Etiquette Articles » Careful: Quotation Marks Can Be Snarky

 So now you know what scare quotes are and how to use them.
 Not too scary, right?

-If you want me to cover a question in a future post, feel free to submit your questions here.
+If you’d like me to address a question in a future post, please feel free to submit your questions here.